cleanlab/cleanlab/docs/source/index.rst

       return_indices_ranked_by='self_confidence')

 .. important::
    The predicted probabilities, ``pred_probs``, from your model **must be out-of-sample**!
 You should never provide predictions on the same data points used to train the model as these predictions are overfit and  unsuitable for finding label errors.
-To compute out-of-sample predicted probabilities for your entire dataset, you can use cross-validation.
+To compute out-of-sample predicted probabilities for your entire dataset, you can use :ref:`cross-validation <pred_probs_cross_val>`.

 ..
    TODO - include the url for tf and torch beginner tutorials